Names released in St. Croix County fatal crash

-HUDSON -- The St. Croix sheriff's office has released the names of those involved in a Saturday incident during which a motorist in a reportedly stolen vehicle pursued by authorities is accused of striking and killing a motorcyclist.
+HUDSON — The St. Croix County sheriff’s office has released the names of those involved in a Saturday incident during which a motorist in a reportedly stolen vehicle pursued by authorities is accused of striking and killing a motorcyclist.

 According to a news release from the sheriff’s office: